Jbrog31/gutenberg-topics/README.md

 - Chapter Explorer: Topic mixture visualization for individual chapters
 - UMAP Projection: A two-dimensional embedding of chapters colored by book

-This enables qualitative inspection of topic structure and chapter clustering.

 ***Results Summary***

 The reconstruction experiment evaluates how well each model assigns chapters to their correct book based solely on topic composition.
 Using six topics: